starchildluke/centiskorch/src/content/nicknames/ogerpon.md

 * When Ogerpon wears the Wellspring Mask, it transforms into its Wellspring Mask form, which makes it a dual Grass/Water typing.
 * When Ogerpon wears the Hearthflame Mask, it transforms into its Hearthflame Mask form, which makes it a dual Grass/Fire typing.
 * When Ogerpon wears the Cornerstone Mask, it transforms into its Cornerstone Mask form, which makes it a dual Grass/Rock typing.

+It's always worth noting that Ogerpon is always female.

 Name-wise, Ogerpon appears to be a portmanteau of ogre + <em>-pon</em>, a Japanese suffix added to names as a <q cite="https://bulbapedia.bulbagarden.net/wiki/Ogerpon_(Pok%C3%A9mon)#Name_origin">form of endearment</q>.